Python API

 - create_empty_labelmap(self: imfusion.labels._bindings.LabelMapLayer) object

 Create an empty labelmap that is compatible with this layer.
 The labelmap will have the same size and meta data as the image.
-The labelmap is completely independend of the layer and does not replace the existing labelmap of the layer!
+The labelmap is completely independent of the layer and does not replace the existing labelmap of the layer!
 To use this labelmap for the layer, call

 LabelMapLayer.save_new_data()